libvips/ruby-vips/README.md

 costs.
 The image is not actually processed until you write the image to memory or to disk.

+*note*: ruby-vips will work with versions of libvips as far back as 7.12, but with missing features and with reduced performance.
+For best results, use the latest libvips you can.

 ## Requirements.

   * OS X or Linux
   * MRI 1.8.7, 1.9.2
-  * libvips 7.29 and later (it will work with earlier libvips, but some features may not be functional)
+  * libvips 7.24 and later (it will work with earlier libvips, but some features may not be functional)

 ## Installation.